cllaw/cllaw.github.io/README.md

 Then commit and push changes to `build.js` and `build.js.map` files in the dist folder to main.

-The .yml file will pick up changes and deploy to hosted site via Github Actions
+The `.github/workflows/static.yml` file will pick up changes and deploy to hosted site via Github Actions.

 ---